MegApril/dv-physical-and-nonphysical-injuries/README.md

 ---

 ## Key Insights
-- **Psychological Abuse Is Often Invisible**: The dominance of “None” and "Apparent Minor Injury" as the top two injury types suggest that DV often leaves no physical injuries, yet these cases still involve harm.
+- **Some Abuse Is Often Invisible**: The dominance of “None” and "Apparent Minor Injury" as the top two injury types suggest that DV often leaves no physical injuries, yet these cases still involve harm.
 - **Geographic Disparities Exist**: Urban areas consistently reported more injuries, but some high-severity categories rose in rural areas.
 - **Data Gaps Required Completion**: Many county-year combinations were missing; we used `tidyr::complete()` to fill them and improve comparison validity.

 ---

 ## Why It Matters
-Injury reports in DV cases are not just physical—they are environmental too.
-This analysis helps recognize non-physical abuse, geographic inequities, and systemic blind spots.
+Injury reports in DV cases are not just physical—they are also social, environmental and cultural problems.
+This analysis helps recognize non-physical abuse, geographic inequities, and systemic blind or ambiguous spots.
 These insights may support more equitable public health interventions, reporting practices, and victim services.
-It is also important to note that given the nature of domestic violence, there are likely many cases that are not reported.
+It is also important to note that given the nature of domestic violence and abuse, there are likely many cases that are not reported.

 ---

 ## Potential Bias, Flaws, and Next Steps
+- Naive Bayes classification for determining text based keywords from case studies/police reports to understand what 'None' may refer to in police reports
-- Add population data to compute **per capita rates** for rural/urban comparisons
+- Add population data to compute **per capita rates** for clearer and more equitable rural/urban comparisons
 - Merge in **demographic data** (age, gender, race)
 - Join with **outcome data** (e.g., arrests, charges, protection orders)
-- Automate annual update pipeline for **real-time monitoring**